-Future Employment Development Database (FEDD) - a custom dataset compiled by TfNSW in late 2019 and updated in mid-2022, that presents the number of jobs expected from major projects based on publicly available documents.
+Future Employment Development Database (FEDD) - a custom dataset compiled by TfNSW in late 2023 to early-2024, that presents the number of jobs expected from major projects based on publicly available documents.

-For a summary of the TZP22 Projections method please refer to the TZP22 Factsheet
+For a summary of the TZP24 Projections method please refer to the TZP24 Factsheet (put link here)

-For more detail on the projection process please refer to the TZP22 Technical Guide
+For more detail on the projection process please refer to the TZP24 Technical Guide (put link here)

-Additional land use information for population (put link here) and workforce (put link here) as well as Travel Zone boundaries for NSW are also available for download on the Open Data Hub.
+Additional land use information for population (put link here) and workforce (put link here) as well as Travel Zone 2021 boundaries for NSW (TZ21, put link here) and concordance files are also available for download on the Open Data Hub.

-A visualisation of the employment projections is available on the Transport for NSW Website under Reference Information
+A visualisation of the employment projections is available on the Transport for NSW Website under Data and Research/Reference Information (put link here).

 Cautions

-The TZP22 dataset represents one view of the future aligned with the NSW Government Common Planning Assumptions and population and economic projections.
+The TZP24 dataset represents one view of the future aligned with the NSW Government Common Planning Assumptions for population and employment projections.

 The projections are not based on specific assumptions about future new transport infrastructure, but do take into account known land-use developments underway or planned, and strategic plans.